-An advanced clinical experience focusing on decision making and direct patient care that stresses the completion of competencies introduced in previous courses and includes a field preceptor transition program.
+An advanced clinical experience focusing on decision making and direct patient care that stresses the completion of competencies

 Prerequisite: EMS 2667

 Developmental Writing

 Designed to provide instruction in written communication skills.
 Basic grammar and rhetorical skills including parts of speech, sentence structure, mechanics, and word choice will be introduced.
 Emphasis is placed on learning to express ideas in clear, logical standard English and on paragraph and essay development.
 This class does not satisfy general education requirements and generates compensatory credit only.